ruflab/soc/experiments/001_gpu_resnet18_overfit.md

 - Input and output states are represented as a tensor of size `[batch_size, seq * (C_s + C_a), H, W]`

 ### Hypothesis
-A resnet 18 can learn the mapping between past and future states for a small batch of data of the game settlers of catan for a fixed set of 4 robot players.
+A resnet 18 can learn the mapping between past and future states for a small batch of data of the game settlers of catan for a fixed set of 4 robot players using a very generic L2 loss (no specialization based on the type of inputs).

 ### Results
 Hypothesis false.